rundeck-plugins/kubernetes/README.md

 These plugins require the python kubernetes SDK to be installed on the rundeck server.
 For example, you can install it using `pip install kubernetes`.

+The Python Kubernetes API client requires version 11 of the library.
+You can confirm it with `python -m pip list | grep kubernetes`.

 Further information here: [https://github.com/kubernetes-client/python](https://github.com/kubernetes-client/python).